- There are opportunities to save and enhance your retirement strategy at any age. The key is to take action.

 An emergency fund acts as a safety net if you were to lose your income.
-A typical recommendation is to have three to six months’ worth of savings is a typical recommendation; however, you can increase this as you feel necessary.
-These expenses include your rent or mortgage payment, cost of food, debt payment and anything else necessary for survival.
+A typical recommendation is to have three to six months’ worth of savings; however, you can increase this amount as you see fit.
+These expenses include your rent or mortgage payments, food costs, debt payments and anything else necessary for survival.

-It can be helpful to dedicate a specific savings account for this money so it’s not mixed in with your monthly spending money.
+It can be helpful to dedicate a specific savings account for this purpose, ensuring it’s not mixed in with your monthly spending money.
 This will eliminate some of the temptation to spend it on non-emergency expenses like dining out or shopping.
 Choosing a High-Yield Savings Account or Money Market Account will give you a leg up as you build your savings due to most accounts offering higher than average rates of interest.

 How To Save in Your 30s

-By 30, you’re likely in a chosen career path and have a sense of your financial direction.
-You may also have a small amount of retirement savings built up.
-If you’re not in this position, however, you have time to work on saving for your later years.
+By age 30, you’re likely on a chosen career path and have a sense of your financial direction.
+You may also have a small amount of retirement savings built up; however, if you’re not in this position, you have time to work on saving for your later years.

 Savings benchmarks can help you determine if you’re on track or need to play a little catch-up.
-Experts recommend having anywhere from one to one-and-a-half times your salary saved by age 35.
+Experts recommend having savings ranging from one to one-and-a-half times your salary by the age of 35.
 Below are a few ways you can prepare for retirement while in your 30s.

 Increase Your Emergency Fund

 As you age and your life changes, your emergency fund should follow suit.
-Having a sufficient amount of money in your emergency fund will allow you to fall back on something other than retirement savings if you lose your income.
+Having enough money in your emergency fund will allow you to fall back on something other than retirement savings if you lose your income.

 Increase Your Retirement Savings

-While it may seem easier said than done, there are a few things you can start doing in order to increase your monthly retirement contributions:
+While it may seem easier said than done, there are a few things you can start doing to increase your monthly retirement contributions:

 - Pick up a side job or side hustle: Take advantage of the ease of freelancing, especially with the convenience of remote work.

 Use this side-hustle savings tracker to view your progress as you go.